bt909/imap-mailstat-exporter/README.md

 ```

-The exposed metrics were the following in version 0.0.1 and can be enabled by using commandline flag `--migration.mode`:
+The exposed metrics were the following in version 0.0.1 and can be enabled by using command line flag `--migration.mode`:

 `imap_mailstat_mails_all_quantity`
 `imap_mailstat_mails_unseen_quantity`